OVGA Design Review

 3. Stakeholder comment: Chair offers key decision makers opportunity to make a comment (5 minutes).

-4. Questions: Panel members are able to seek clarification on any points (10 minutes).
+4. Questions: Design Review Experts are able to seek clarification on any points (10 minutes).

-5. Review: Chair invites panel members to provide individual comment on the project (30 minutes).
+5. Review: Chair invites Design Review Experts to provide individual comment on the project (30 minutes).

-6. Summary: Chair summarises comments of the panel and thanks the proponent (5 minutes).
+6. Summary: Chair summarises comments of the Design Review Experts and thanks the proponent (5 minutes).

 7. Open discussion: if time permits (5 minutes).